Home

 They are not necessarily easier to setup and can be fools gold to a blossoming home recording artist.

-Go with a conventional studio microphone and you will not regret it.
+Combine a conventional studio microphone with a mic preamp and you will not regret it.

 Basic Studio Builder Rating - $$

 Spend a little extra on a good mic, but don't go nuts.
 Since this is not a pro-style setup you don't need to get a wide variety either.
-A good condenser will do just fine.
+Both types have their strengths, but if you can only afford one, a good condenser is the best value.

 Quicks Picks - Studio Microphones